naninovel/docs/docs/guide/configuration.md

 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
 Will use a default one when not provided.
 Show Title UI | True | Whether to automatically show title screen UI (main menu) after engine initialization.
 You can modify the title UI using UI customization feature (see online guide for more info).
+Enable Bridging | True | Whether to automatically start the bridging server to communicate with external Naninovel tools: IDE extension, web editor, etc.
+Server Port | 41016 | The network port for the server to listen.
+Change both here and in the external tools in case the default port is occupied by another application.
 Enable Development Console | True | Whether to enable development console.
 Toggle Console Key | Back Quote | Key used to toggle development console.
 You can also toggle it with a multi (3 or more) touch when using touchscreens.